DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2022-11-29-collecting-more-useful-information-about-why-trainees-withdraw.md

 - how often the existing reasons for withdrawal were used
 - the additional details entered where ‘for another reason’ had been chosen

 We want to cover most of the reasons used by training providers.
-This will allow them to be accurate without needing to choose ‘for another reason’ and will also improve the quality of the data which the DfE receives.
+This will allow them to be accurate without needing to choose ‘for another reason’ and will also improve the quality of the data which we receive.

 For example, we found that in ‘for another reason’ users often mentioned that a trainee had decided not to become a teacher.
 So we decided to add that as a reason.